to perpetuate the memory and history of our dead

 Let’s begin documenting the saga of those who made it off the ship but who died prior to becoming POWs.
 Lt.
 Neville McWilliam is documented as succumbing to his head wound while in the arms of a shipmate on a lifeboat.
 Almost immediately after coming ashore on Java, Stoker Claude Maslem died from burns and exposure.
 Neither of their remains were recovered post-war.
 In a tragically strange turn of events, PO John Harvey was beheaded by a group of angry villagers on the beach.
 While he was being attacked, those with him fled into the jungle.
 In a separate by similar incident, on 14 APR Able Seaman Ernest Owen died of wounds he had received when his group was also attacked on the beach by villagers.
 The fate of four others (Leading Seaman George Bretheton, Able Seamen John Cochrane & Henry Vivian and Artificer Donald Smith ) went undocumented except that they died prior to being apprehended and are buried in the War Cemetery in Batavia.
 The only other POW to die early on Java was PO Cook Frank Cadge (31 MAR) at the Bicycle camp.

 No further deaths occurred until these men were being transferred to Burma.
 While en route from Singapore to Burma, the Hellship Moji Maru carrying US, Dutch and Australian POWs was attacked[3] by a flight of US B-24s.
 Stoker George McCredie and Steward Robert Smith were KIA in that attack.
-Their remains were eventually recovered and re-buried in the CWGC cemetery at Thanbyuzayat.
+Their remains were eventually recovered in Burma and re-buried in the CWGC cemetery at Thanbyuzayat.

 Once the TBR was complete, the slow consolidation of POWs to Kanchanaburi began.
 But many of the Burma-sector POWs, which included the majority of the US and PERTH POWs, remained in the jungle until early in 1944.
 Between OCT and MAR 44, an additional 21 TBR-POWs died; mostly at the Kanchanaburi camp.
 They are buried at the Don Rak or Thanbyuzayat CWGC cemeteries.